-Rear door on Classic and Escape coaches have "Spring Loaded", preset designed springs attached along with hinge assembly.
-As you lift door up or down, these springs support most of the weight.
+Rear door on Classic and Escape coaches have" Spring Loaded", preset designed springs attached along with hinge assembly.
+As you lower door down, these springs support most of the weight.
 A double latch on each side ensures tightness when closed.
 Handle will latch into door lock when closed.
 Lock may be secured with keys.